-All that being said, I see the Nietzschean project of going beyond good and evil as only a partial failure in so far as thinkers can teach us as much if not more from their errors of judgement than from their accurate and true statements.
+All that being said, I see the Nietzschean project of going beyond good and evil as only a partial failure in so far as thinkers can teach us, provided we think for ourselves, as much if not more from their errors of judgement than from their accurate and true statements.

 In the case of Nietzsche I learnt the hard way that moral relativism and superiority complexes inevitably lead to suffering and isolation which is why I owe a huge debt to contemporary thinker Mark Passio for enlightening me as to Natural Law as well as to the true, objective, evil that occurs daily in the world and what can be done to fight and redress it.

 I also tend to see Heidegger's moral failings as a Nazi (Not-see) and his general suspicions regarding so-called 'moralising' discourse as symptomatic of his being influenced and seduced by Nietzsche as well as of the yawning gaps in his philosophical architecture which, while claiming to fight evil, failed to see that he was himself not free from evil influence and mind control (until of course well after the Second World War as evidenced by his lecture What is Called Thinking?).